jaygould/jwt-react-native-boilerplate/readme.md

 Then create a MongoDB database and add the URL to a `.env` file in the `/server` directory.

+The repo does not yet have a register section to get people in to the database, so you'll need to manually add people and use the credentials to log in.
+I'll try and get round to this soon, but in the meantime **I'm happy to receive pull requests** for a hand :)

 ## Navigation using Wix React Native Navigation